top of page

 2. Plumber Page

-On the plumber page, we have introduced a clear banner with a call to action button to reach a plumber directly instead of reading it through the text.
+On the plumber page, we have introduced a clear banner with a call-to-action button to reach a plumber directly instead of reading it through the text.
 We have also added quick access features that link to different pages on the website with visuals so that users can go and find advice that they need while they wait for the plumber, as they would already have a plumbing issue.

 Old design of plumber page